Anilkumar18/ToneLibrary/README.md

 You need to add "Background modes" capabilites to your project to allow using microphone and location services in background.

-Also you need to add frecuencies_table.json to your project.
+Also you need to add "frequencies_table.json" file to your project.

 ## Installation